Get the Recipe

-A crown roast is formed by taking a regular bone-in pork loin (that's the big muscle that runs along the back of the pig), and forming it into a circle with the ribs pointed skyward.
+A crown roast is made by forming a regular bone-in pork loin—that's the big muscle that runs along the back of the pig—into a circle, with the ribs pointed skyward.

 In order to do this with a single rack (about 10 ribs), you need to cut into the spaces between the ribs so that they can splay out a bit.
 However, by doing this, you end up increasing the surface area of the pork, which can cause it to dry out more than it would if it was still completely intact.
-I don't recommend buying single-rack crown roasts for this reason.
+For this reason, I don't recommend buying single-rack crown roasts.
 You're better off roasting a single rack as a standing roast instead of curving it into a crown.

-Better is to buy a crown roast formed by both bone-in loins attached end-to-end, making them large enough to form a circle without any unecessary cutting.
+Better is to buy a crown roast formed by both bone-in loins, attached end to end, making them large enough to form a circle without any additional cutting.

-When purchasing a crown roast, you usually have to ask your butcher to form it for you—only very dedicated butchers are likely to have them pre-formed and ready to go, though you might have luck at a high end supermarket.
-Aim to have about a rib and a half per person, or a two per person if you're looking for leftovers.
+When purchasing a crown roast, you'll usually have to ask your butcher to form it for you—only very dedicated butchers are likely to have them preformed and ready to go, though you might have luck at a high-end supermarket.
+Aim to have about a rib and a half per person, or two per person if you want leftovers.

-Now, looking at the picture of the sliced crown roast at the top of this page, you may notice that the slices look curiously like pork rib chops.
+Now, looking at the picture of the sliced crown roast above, you may notice that the slices look curiously like pork rib chops.
 Guess what?
 That's precisely what they are.

 Pork chops are obtained by cutting in between the ribs of a whole pork loin.
 The only difference here is that they're left completely attached.
 What does that mean for cooking?
 A couple of things.

-First off, pork loin is fast-twitch muscle, and like all fast-twitch muscle (say, chicken breast, a New York strip steak, or a tuna loin steak), it has plenty of finely textured muscle, and not much connective tissue or fat.
+First off, pork loin is fast-twitch muscle, and, like all fast-twitch muscle—say, chicken breast, a New York strip steak, or a tuna loin steak—it's made up of plenty of finely textured muscle and not much connective tissue or fat.
 This means that temperature is the most important factor when it comes to cooking it.

 Let me back up a bit.

-See, slow-twitch muscle, like, say pork belly, beef short ribs, or chicken thighs are the muscles that the animal uses for extended periods of time very frequently.
-Because of this, they develop plenty of connective tissue composed mainly of the protein collagen.
+See, slow-twitch muscles—like, say, pork belly, beef short ribs, or chicken thighs—are the muscles that an animal uses for extended periods of time very frequently.
+Because of this, they develop plenty of connective tissue, composed mainly of the protein collagen.
 This protein is tough and chewy if you try to eat it when it's undercooked.

-Fast twitch muscle, on the other hand, has no connective tissue to break down.
+Fast-twitch muscle, on the other hand, has no connective tissue to break down.
 As soon as it reaches its final temperature, it's done.
-Holding it at that temperature for extended periods of time will change it very little.* Cook it to temperatures much above 125°F in the case of beef, 145°F for chicken, 110°F for tuna, or 140°F for pork, and the only thing you're doing is drying it out.
+Holding it at that temperature for extended periods of time will change it very little.* Cook it to temperatures much above 125°F (52°C) in the case of beef, 145°F (63°C) for chicken, 110°F (43°C) for tuna, or 140°F (60°C) for pork, and the only thing you're doing is drying it out.

-*Ok, ok, so holding it there for a very very long time using some sort of sous-vide type setup will change its texture over time, but we're talking in normal home kitchen terms here
+* Holding it there for a very, very long time using a sous vide–type setup will change its texture over time, but we're talking traditional cooking methods here.

-So with a crown roast, the key is to get the entire piece of meat from edge to center to around 140°F while simultaneously crisping the exterior.
+So, with a crown roast, the key is to get the entire piece of meat to around 140°F from edge to center, while simultaneously crisping the exterior.

-**OK, so the meat between the ribs will acrually get hotter, as will some of the fat cap surrounding the loin, but those are composed mainly of fat and connective tissue so can handle the extra heat.
+** Okay, so the meat between the ribs will actually get hotter, as will some of the fat cap surrounding the loin, but those are composed mainly of fat and connective tissue, so they can handle the extra heat.

-If you want to be all fancy-pants about it, you can add other seasonings to the exterior other than the kosher salt and black pepper I opt for.
-Any herbs stuffed into the center would be nice, as is garlic, shallots, citrus fruit—whatever tickles your fancy (pants).
+If you want to be all fancy-pants about it, you can add other seasonings to the exterior besides the kosher salt and black pepper I opt for.
+Any herbs stuffed into the center would be nice, as would garlic, shallots, citrus fruit—whatever tickles your fancy (pants).

 Want to get even fancy-pantsier?
-Go ahead and put cute little paper hats over the ends of your bones to cover up the charring they get (or, if you prefer, foil hats while they cook to prevent them from charring).
-Personally, I like the primal nature of the way charred ribs look.
+Go ahead and put cute little paper hats over the ends of your bones to cover up the charring they get (or, if you prefer, foil hats while the roast cooks, to prevent them from charring).
+Personally, I like the primal look of the charred ribs.

 Ain't that pretty?